mathematica-pub/frontend-shared-packages/apps/demo-app/src/assets/ui-components/content/combobox.md

 #### Providing a custom label

-For a completely custom label, users can set the `customLabel` input to a function with the type signature
-`(selectedOptions: ListboxOptionComponent[], showSelectedCount?: CountSelectedLabel) => string` that should return the string to be displayed in the textbox.
+For a completely custom label to appear after first interaction, users can set the `customLabel` input to a function with the type signature `(selectedOptions: ListboxOptionComponent[], showSelectedCount?: CountSelectedLabel) => string` that should return the string to be displayed in the textbox, provided that the `dynamicLabel` property is not `false`.
 The function will be called whenever the selected options change.

 ```custom-angular
 custom label example